AlexandreHouang/bin_packing/README.md

 **Stable version V4**

+Board size : 280 x 207cm

 Feature :

 \- auto update list when modify measure

-\- add new board 280cm x 207cm when there is no more space in previous board
+\- add new board 280 x 207cm when there is no more space in previous board
+\- add save/load system

 TODO feature :